imageio/imageio/docs/classes.rst

 .. _insertdocs-imageio-Request:

-.. py:class:: imageio.Request(filename, expect, **kwargs)
+.. py:class:: imageio.Request

   *Inherits from object*

+  ReadRequest(uri, expect, **kwargs)

   Represents a request for reading or saving a file.
-This object wraps information to that request.
+This object wraps information to that request and acts as an interface for the plugins to several resources; it allows the user to read from http, zipfiles, raw bytes, etc., but offer a simple interface to the plugins: get_file() and get_local_filename().

   Per read/save operation a single Request instance is used and passed to the can_read/can_save method of a format, and subsequently to the Reader/Writer class.
-This allows some rudimentary passing of information between different formats and between a format and its reader/writer.
+This allows rudimentary passing of information between different formats and between a format and its reader/writer.